Our move to renewable energy will ensure that everyone has a reliable, affordable supply of power now and for generations to come.

 The Community and Employment Benefit Program will contribute to the long-term prosperity of host regions by funding community-led initiatives, public infrastructure and First Nations projects.

-Grants within the Central-West Orana REZ
+Grants in the Central-West Orana REZ

 On 20 October 2023, the Minister for Energy announced that an initial $128 million would be made available for community and employment benefits in the Central-West Orana REZ over the next four years.
 Funds have been brought forward so that communities can benefit from the renewable energy transition even before construction begins.